MicrosoftDocs/msteams-docs/msteams-platform/resources/faqs.md

 <summary><b>What should I do if one or more of the course teams were not created after synchronization?</b></summary>

-Each Moodle course must have at least one teacher and one student in Moodle, who can be matched to a Microsoft 365 AAD UPN account.
+Each Moodle course must have at least one faculty and one student in Moodle, who can be matched to a Microsoft 365 AAD UPN account.
 You can't create a team, if the synchronization doesn't find a match.

 > [!NOTE]
-> Each team course instance must have an Owner, and the synchronization sets the teacher as the Owner, with assumption that the teacher has a Microsoft Teams license.
+> Each team course instance must have an Owner, and the synchronization sets the faculty as the Owner, with assumption that the faculty has Microsoft Teams license.

 <br>